What is lazy keto? And is lazy keto right for you?

-Some people call a lazy keto diet a “dirty keto diet” when the majority of the food eaten is highly processed or in the form of fast foods.
+Some people call a lazy keto diet a “dirty keto diet” when the majority of the food eaten is highly processed or in the form of fast food.

-This may be grabbing a burger or two from a fast food joint, adding cheese and bacon and omitting the bun and ketchup.
-This meal is low in carbs, high in fat and moderate in protein – but depending on the quality of the restaurant the micronutrient profile might not be the best.
+This may be grabbing a burger or two from a fast food joint, adding cheese and bacon, and omitting the bun and ketchup.
+This meal is low in carbs, high in fat, and moderate in protein.
+However, depending on the quality of the restaurant, the micronutrient profile might not be the best.

 We created a keto fast food guide to help you navigate different fast food restaurants and still eat low carb.

-A lazy keto breakfast may look like, 2 eggs and 2 slices of bacon cooked in bacon fat, with a side of avocado.
+Lazy keto breakfast may look like 2 slices of bacon and 2 eggs cooked in bacon fat, with half an avocado.

-A lazy keto lunch may look like 1 chicken thigh, 1 hard boiled egg, 1 cup steamed broccoli and cauliflower with 1oz of melted cheese.
+A lazy keto lunch might look like 1 chicken thigh, 1 hard boiled egg, 1 cup steamed broccoli and cauliflower, with 1 ounce of melted cheese.

-A lazy keto dinner may look like an 8oz ribeye steak, seared in a cast iron skillet with 1 tbsp of butter, a few brussel sprouts and the rest of the avocado from breakfast.
+And a lazy keto dinner could look like an 8-ounce ribeye steak seared in a cast iron skillet with 1 tablespoon butter, a few Brussel sprouts, and the other half of of the avocado from breakfast.

-You don’t have to eat extravagant or difficult meals on a keto diet to still get awesome results.
+You don’t have to eat extravagant or difficult meals on a keto diet to get awesome results!